 Freezing Your Reserves

-If you’re going out of town, or for some other reason you don’t want some or all of your reserves becoming available for a certain time, you can freeze your reserves.
+If you’re going out of town, or for some other reason you don’t want your reserves to become available for a time, you can freeze your reserves.

 Canceling Your Reserves